strimzi/proposals/063-prometheus-metrics-reporter.md

 ![Current Situation](./images/063-current.png)

 - `org.apache.kafka.common.metrics.JmxReporter` is the reporter implementation for the Kafka metrics.
-- `org.apache.kafka.server.metrics.FilteringJmxReporter` is the reporter implementation for the Yammer Metrics.
-It’s named `FilteringJmxReporter` because it extends the JmxReporter class from the Yammer library and adds an option to select the metrics to report.
+- `org.apache.kafka.server.metrics.FilteringJmxReporter` is the reporter implementation for the Yammer metrics.
+It’s named `FilteringJmxReporter` because it extends the `JmxReporter` class from the Yammer library and adds an option to select the metrics to report.

 ## Motivation